 In 1999, the band received a star on the Hollywood Walk of Fame.

 A seminal moment in Petty's life came when he was 11 years old and met Elvis Presley on the set of the movie Follow That Dream in Ocala, Florida.
 This is when Petty started playing guitar. (thanks, Stevie Lee - WSFR, Louisville, KY, for above 3)

-Petty would like to disown the group's 1999 album Echo, as he feels it's not up to snuff.
-He says that he was going through a divorce and in no condition to make an album, but a record was due and he was pressured to make it.
+Petty disowned the group's 1999 album Echo, feeling it was not up to snuff.
+He said he was going through a divorce and in no condition to make an album, but a record was due and he was pressured to make it.

 They signed their record deal with Shelter Records, but in 1979, Shelter was acquired by MCA, and Petty had a lot of problems working with the label.
 When it appeared Petty was in debt to MCA, he filed bankruptcy.
 MCA sued him, and they agreed to let Petty record under a label they set up specifically for him called Backstreet Records.

 At the request of producer Rick Rubin, they backed Johnny Cash on his 1996 album Unchained.
-Petty considers it some of their best playing.
+Petty considered it some of their best playing.